Skip to main content

 Complete Example

-Here’s a complete Next.js example:
+Here’s a complete Next.js example with deposit and withdraw:

 "use client";

-function WalletComponent() {
+function DeFiApp() {

 return (